 “Shepherd’s [plots] are darkly serious and feel very real. . . .
 The idea that Stoker’s novel was somehow inspired by events surrounding the subject of Maddox’s investigation seems tantalizing plausible.
 Another sterling entry in this imaginative series”

-“A heart-thumping climax . . .
-The Pierced Heart is a clever and seductive pastiche of genres [that] builds to an electrifying and stunning dénouement.
+“A heart-thumping climax . . . a clever and seductive pastiche of genres [that] builds to an electrifying and stunning dénouement.
 A stylish and gripping Gothic revival”

 Lancashire Evening Post